CarletonArchives/ExifTool-Batch-Processor/README.md

 ##ExifTool:
 ExifTool is a program written by Phil Harvey to read and write the meta information contained in files.
-ExifTool can be dowloaded here: http://www.sno.phy.queensu.ca/~phil/exiftool/ Fpor this program you want to install the *Image-ExifTool distribution* Documentation for exiftool can be found here: http://www.sno.phy.queensu.ca/~phil/exiftool/exiftool_pod.html#reading_examples Instructions for exiftool can be found here: https://wiki.carleton.edu/display/carl/Exif+Metadata+Extraction+Tool
+ExifTool can be dowloaded here: http://www.sno.phy.queensu.ca/~phil/exiftool/ For this program you want to install the *Image-ExifTool distribution* (This should be the first Download button on the page) Documentation for exiftool can be found here: http://www.sno.phy.queensu.ca/~phil/exiftool/exiftool_pod.html#reading_examples Instructions for exiftool can be found here: https://wiki.carleton.edu/display/carl/Exif+Metadata+Extraction+Tool